 The issues surrounding violence against women, including rape and sexual assault are societal and go back generations.
 There has been no real attempt to institute preventative measures.
 This is because a massive overhaul of the way we think as a people is needed and no one organization, person or government can solve this issue.
 It has to be done as a united people.
 With that said, these are the core solutions that we propose to begin the implementation of preventative measures:

 - Individuals own their bodies and have rights over them that other individuals, groups, and governments may not violate.
 Individuals have the freedom and responsibility to decide what they knowingly and voluntarily consume, and what risks they accept to their own health, finances, safety, or life.

-- The only legitimate use of force is in defense of individual rights — life, liberty, and justly acquired property — against aggression.
+- The only legitimate use of force is in defence of individual rights — life, liberty, and justly acquired property — against aggression.
 This right inheres in the individual, who may agree to be aided by any other individual or group.
-We affirm the individual right to keep and bear arms, and oppose the prosecution of individuals for exercising their rights of self-defense.
-Private property owners should be free to establish their own conditions regarding the presence of personal defense weapons on their own property.
+We affirm the individual right to keep and bear arms and oppose the prosecution of individuals for exercising their rights of self-defence.
+Private property owners should be free to establish their own conditions regarding the presence of personal defence weapons on their own property.
 We oppose all laws at any level of government restricting, registering, or monitoring the ownership, manufacture, or transfer of firearms or ammunition.